The 5 Step Guide To Helping Your Gym Partner Lift Heavier And Better

-Help a fellow gym rat push more weight – and rescue him if he can’t
+Help a fellow gym rat push more weight – and rescue him if he can’t.
+This is the 5 step guide to being the best gym bro and buddy a guy could wish for.

 You don’t need to be able to lift the entire load – you just need to help him re-rack the bar if he struggles.
 Uncomfortable with the weight?
 Politely decline or you both